-Dairy products are the best sources of calcium in the diet and calcium is the main mineral in bones.
+Dairy products are the best sources of calcium, and calcium is the main mineral in bones.

-For this reason, the health authorities recommend that we consume three glasses of milk per day.
+For this reason, health authorities recommend consuming dairy products every day.

-The idea that humans “need” dairy doesn’t make much sense to me, because we didn't consume dairy throughout evolution.
+The idea that adult humans “need” dairy in their diet doesn’t seem to make much sense.

-Human beings are the only animal that consumes dairy after weaning.
-We are also the only animal that consumes dairy from another species than our own.
+Human beings are the only animal that consumes dairy after weaning and consumes the milk of another species.

-Bottom Line: Humans have been eating dairy for a relatively short time on an evolutionary scale.
-They are also the only species that consumes dairy after weaning, or dairy from another species than their own.
+Humans have been consuming dairy for a relatively short time on an evolutionary scale.
+They are also the only species that consumes milk after weaning or from another species.